tytydraco/yessleep/out/My_dogs_been_acting_different.md

 My dog has been standing in the corner of my room.
 Watching me.
 It’s in the back right corner where the light from the window doesn’t hit.
 I can see its blurred and lowered form quivering slightly in the shadow of my bed.
 I think its head is cocked over, mouth grinning, showing teeth.
 I see its two yellow eyes.
 Wide and glaring at me.
 Unmoving.

-I woke up at one and it was there.
+I woke up at three and it was there.
 I know I shut my door.
 Its been right fucking there.
 It’s  7:26am.
 It just sighed in my voice.